Niels Bohr: Quantum physics

-Bohr (left) and Albert Einstein (right), pictured on 11 December 1925, had a long-running debate about the metaphysical implication of quantum physics.
+Bohr (left) and Albert Einstein, pictured on 11 December 1925, had a long-running debate about the metaphysical implication of quantum physics.

 There has been much subsequent debate and discussion about Bohr's views and philosophy of quantum mechanics.
 Regarding his ontological interpretation of the quantum world, Bohr has been seen as an anti-realist, an instrumentalist, a phenomenological realist or some other kind of realist.
 Furthermore, though some have seen Bohr as being a subjectivist or a positivist, most philosophers agree that this is a misunderstanding of Bohr as he never argued for verificationism or for the idea that the subject had a direct impact on the outcome of a measurement.

 Bohr has often been quoted saying that there is "no quantum world" but only an "abstract quantum physical description".
 This was not publicly said by Bohr, but rather a private statement attributed to Bohr by Aage Petersen in a reminiscence after his death.
 N. David Mermin recalled Victor Weisskopf declaring that Bohr wouldn't have said anything of the sort and exclaiming, "Shame on Aage Petersen for putting those ridiculous words in Bohr's mouth!"

 Numerous scholars have argued that the philosophy of Immanuel Kant had a strong influence on Bohr.
 Like Kant, Bohr thought distinguishing between the subject's experience and the object was an important condition for attaining knowledge.
 This can only be done through the use of causal and spatial-temporal concepts to describe the subject's experience.
 Thus, according to Jan Faye, Bohr thought that it is because of "classical" concepts like "space", "position", "time", "causation", and "momentum" that one can talk about objects and their objective existence.
 Bohr held that basic concepts like "time" are built in to our ordinary language and that the concepts of classical physics are merely a refinement of them.
 Therefore, for Bohr, classical concepts need to be used to describe experiments that deal with the quantum world.
 Bohr writes: